planmap-eu/planmap-notebooks-code/README.md

 # Contributing
 No strict rules, just a subfolder for each topic/small-project.
 When a subproject will become too big/active we can move to its own repo.
 Contributors can be either listed here, or, if needed in each subfolder readme.md file or single notebook.
+This repo might contain code coming from other public resources, just add a comment to explicit the origin of the specific method or of other snippets coming from other repos.

 # Contributors
 - [luca](https://github.com/luca-penasa)